Welcome To The Cultural Center Of DuPage County To Engage, Enlighten & Entertain

-- The stunning new Cleve Carney Art Gallery is a sun-filled 90-by-25 foot space dedicated to year-long visual art exhibition, featuring pieces from artists from around the world and right in our own back yard.
+- The stunning Cleve Carney Museum of Art is a sun-filled 90-by-25 foot space dedicated to year-long visual art exhibition, featuring pieces from artists from around the world and right in our own back yard.
 Learn more.

 - The all-new Lakeside Pavilion is an expansive outdoor space that features a Patio Amphitheatre stage, lush lawn, and capacity for 1,200.
 Learn more.

 “The acoustics in the performance hall are absolutely excellent!” – COD Courier

 From our acclaimed residency orchestra ensemble the New Philharmonic, to our talented cabaret-style Club MAC artists, to the wide variety of theatrical, musical, and comedic performances we present each season, we are proud to be a world-class arts center for our community.
 Every year is something exciting and new, presenting a new opportunity for us to offer exceptional programming right here in Chicago’s western suburbs.
 Check out what we have in store for you this season.

 “A renovation is an understatement.
 The chairs are comfy, the legroom is generous, and the site lines are lovely.
 There’s an art gallery for intermission entertainment, and comfortable gathering places in the lobby and front patio.” – Art Intercepts

 The mission of the McAninch Arts Center is to foster enlightened educational and entertaining performance opportunities, which encourage artistic expression and engagement, establish a lasting relationship between people and art, and enrich the cultural vitality of the community.

 To achieve this mission the McAninch Arts Center will: